What is planned?

 - Monday 22 October 2018: There was a follow up consultation giving more details of the proposed scheme including changes made following previous consultations with residents.

-- December 2018: A planning application was submitted and further public consultation took place.
-See the planning documents.
+- Friday 21 December 2018: A planning application, reference number 183989 was validated and further public consultation took place

 - Tuesday 7 May 2019: Planning approval was given, subject to a Section 106 agreement and approval by the Mayor of London, for the scheme.